Last updated: March 12, 2026

 The LLD pattern is exceptional for defining risk because its extreme shadow provides a clear invalidation level, the “Line in the Sand.”

 • Stop-Loss Placement: Place the stop-loss order precisely 1-2 ticks/pips beyond the LLD’s longest shadow (the extreme end).
-If the price breaches this extreme, the initial reversal thesis is invalidated, and the previous trend is likely resuming its aggressive significant price movement.
+If the price breaches this extreme, the initial reversal thesis is invalidated.

 • Take-Profit Placement: Use traditional S/R levels or a fixed Risk-Reward Ratio (RRR).
-For volatile patterns like the LLD, aiming for a minimum of 1:2 or 1:3 from the entry point is standard practice, targeting the next major structure that held price previously.
+For volatile patterns like the LLD, aiming for a minimum of 1:2 or 1:3 from the entry point is standard practice.ting the next major structure that held price previously.

 8.4.
 Risk-Reward Example